MidoriYakumo/learnopengl-qt3d/README.md

 **Just want to see how OpenGL works in Qt3D undocumented libs~**

-Pure QML version, use qmlscene to run with default OpenGL Context (GLES2.0 compatible)
+Pure QML version, use qmlscene to run with default OpenGL Context

 ![](doc/img/ss-qml.png)

-Compiled version, context set to GL3.3
+Compiled version, context set to GL4.3/GLES3.0

 ![](doc/img/ss-qt3d-desktop.png)